elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Restore

 > [!NOTE]
-> If you are restoring an environment under a new domain name then there is a possibility to reconfigure image references with [Velero](https://velero.io/docs/main/restore-reference/#changing-poddeploymentstatefulsetdaemonsetreplicasetreplicationcontrollerjobcronjob-image-repositories), but other resources that might contain domain names such as Ingresses, ConfigMaps and Secrets used for pulling images must be updated manually.
+> If you are restoring an environment under a new domain name then there is a possibility to reconfigure image references with [Velero](https://velero.io/docs/main/restore-reference/#changing-poddeploymentstatefulsetdaemonsetreplicasetreplicationcontrollerjobcronjob-image-repositories), but other resources that might contain domain names such as Ingresses, ConfigMaps and Secrets must be updated manually.
 >
 > If you are restoring an environment and want or need to change the StorageClass of PersistentVolumes then it is possible to configure a StorageClass mapping, see [this](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes).